National Women's Soccer League: Squad formation and salaries

 On December 13, 2021, as part of negotiations between U.S. Soccer and the union representing USWNT players, both agreed to end the allocation system for USWNT members, effective with the 2022 season.
 Starting in that season, the club salaries of all USWNT players will be paid directly by their NWSL clubs, and these players will be represented in their club employment by the NWSL Players Association (NWSLPA).

 The NWSL and the NWSLPA, the union representing all players in the NWSL, jointly announced on January 31, 2022, that they had entered into the league's first official collective bargaining agreement, which was intended to run through the 2026 season.
 Under this agreement, the minimum player salary increased to $35,000 in the 2022 season.
-Free agency will formally be added; players with six seasons of NWSL service will become unrestricted free agents in 2023, with the required service time reduced to five seasons from 2024.
-Additionally, starting in 2024, players with three seasons of NWSL service will receive restricted free agency.
-Also, should the league become profitable in any season from 2024 to 2026, the players will receive 10 percent of the league's broadcast revenues in the applicable season.
+Free agency was formally added; players with six seasons of NWSL service would become unrestricted free agents in 2023, with the required service time reduced to five seasons from 2024.
+Additionally, starting in 2024, players with three seasons of NWSL service received restricted free agency.
+Also, should the league become profitable in any season from 2024 to 2026, the players were to receive 10 percent of the league's broadcast revenues in the applicable season.

 On August 25, 2022, the NWSLPA filed a grievance against the NWSL after the league announced the omission of 22 players from a list of 26 who would become eligible to negotiate free-agent contracts for the 2023 season.
 The league contended that the contracts of the 22 omitted players included one or more option years that each player's club must first decline to exercise by the deadline of November 15 before the player would be eligible for free agency.
 The players association contended that the contracts expired on their expiration date, and not the option exercise deadline.
 The players association expected the league to deny the grievance, and for the dispute to enter arbitration.

 In March 2024 Sophia Smith, now Sophia Wilson, was signed by the Portland Thorns to a two-year contract extension that made her the highest-paid player in the NWSL, but her salary was not disclosed.